 Before / After Photos

-Below are starting prices for Neck Lift in different countries
+Below are starting prices for a neck lift in different countries

 How does it work?

 What is a neck lift?

 Neck lifts are cosmetic procedures which set out to remove wrinkles and fat deposits from the neck region thereby restoring smooth skin, a slender neckline, and a youthful appearance.
 The process requires surgery in all cases, but the nature of operations varies.
 Some neck lifts are partial - with far less invasive surgery.
 Others are "full" procedures, with extensive time in theatre, and the need for a general anaesthetic.

 How does a neck lift work?